vaginskii/BurpSqueezer/README.md

 A key goal is **information-dense compression**: reducing large HTTP request dumps into much smaller representations while retaining useful structural, relational, and data-flow information.

-This makes the resulting reports practical as LLM context even when the original Burp dataset would be too large, expensive, or otherwise impractical to provide directly to an AI model.

 BurpSqueezer is designed primarily for **APIs and applications with meaningful business logic**.
 Simple websites with little or no backend logic may produce significantly less useful results because there may be insufficient structure and relationships for the tool to analyze.

 ## Features